noec764/erpnext/docs/dooks/collaboration/restore-deleted-docs.md

 ####Step 3: Restored

-Once a document is restored, you will be able to use it for creating entries in your Dooks account.
+Once a document is restored, you will be able to use it for creating entries in your Dokie account.

 <img class="screenshot" alt="Restored Doc" src="./assets/restored-doc.png">